EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 5. Like METAL=3 in that two passes are made but eigenvectors are kept in memory so there is no additional overhead in making the first pass.
    This is the recommended mode for **lmf**{: style="color: blue"} unless you are working with a large system and need to conserve memory.

 The ASA implements METAL=0,1,2; the FP codes METAL=0,2,3,4,5.
-See Additional Exercises in [this tutorial](/tutorial/gw/qsgw_fe/#additional-exercises).
+See Additional Exercises in [the Fe tutorial](/tutorial/gw/qsgw_fe/#additional-exercises).

 {::nomarkdown}</div>{:/}